beluej123/OrbMechKeeby_Curtis/README.md

 ## Usage

 ### MATLAB
 Clone the repository and navigate to the MATLAB files directory.
-Navigate to the MATLAB files and execute scripts as needed.
+Navigate to the .m files and execute scripts as needed.

 ### Python
 Clone the repository and navigate to the Python files directory.
-Install the required Python packages and run scripts directly.
+Install the required .py packages and run scripts directly.

+### C++
+Clone the repository and navigate to the C++ and C++ Header files directory.
+Navigate to the .cpp and .h files and execute scripts as needed.

 ## Installation